Wedgwood Anti-Slavery Cameo

-This is how one company actually began the Industrial Revolution.
+This is how one company actually ushered in the Industrial Revolution.

 The revolutionary generation that first adopted steam engines saw the following trends and changes: